About Sickle Cell Disease

 Rivipansel (GMI-1070) for Treatment of Vaso-occlusive Crisis of Sickle Cell Disease

-GlycoMimetics has conducted clinical trials to test an investigational drug, rivipansel (GMI-1070) for sickle cell disease VOC.
+GlycoMimetics conducted the initial clinical trials to test an investigational drug, rivipansel (GMI-1070) for sickle cell disease VOC.
 Rivipansel is intended to treat VOC by reducing the cell adhesion and inflammation that is believed to contribute to blocking blood flow.
-GlycoMimetics has conducted clinical studies to evaluate if rivipansel may reduce the pain experienced by individuals during sickle cell crisis and shorten their time in the hospital.
-In January 2013, GlycoMimetics, Inc. announced it had completed enrolling patients in a Phase 2 sickle cell disease trial of rivipansel, GMI-1070.
+GlycoMimetics conducted clinical studies to evaluate if rivipansel may reduce the pain experienced by individuals during sickle cell crisis and shorten their time in the hospital.
+In January 2013, GlycoMimetics, Inc. completed enrolling patients in a Phase 2 sickle cell disease trial of rivipansel, GMI-1070, the final results of which were reported at the ASH meeting in December 2013.
 GlycoMimetics enrolled 76 individuals ages 12 to 60 at 22 trial sites in the United States and Canada.
 Results from the trial showed that participants receiving rivipansel, as compared to participants receiving placebo (an inactive treatment), experienced reductions in time to reach resolution of VOC, length of hospital stay and use of opioid analgesics for pain management.

 Rivipansel has received Orphan Drug status and Fast Track status from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with sickle cell disease if the treatment is found to be effective.
 Rivipansel has not been approved for use by any worldwide health authority.

-A few years ago, GlycoMimetics entered into a worldwide license agreement with Pfizer for the development and, if approved by applicable regulatory authorities, commercialization of rivipansel.
-GlycoMimetics was responsible for development through the Phase 2 clinical trial and Pfizer is now responsible for all future clinical development of rivipansel.
+In 2011, GlycoMimetics entered into a worldwide license agreement with Pfizer for the development and, if approved by applicable regulatory authorities, commercialization of rivipansel.
+GlycoMimetics was responsible for development through the Phase 2 clinical trial, and Pfizer is now responsible for all future clinical development and commercialization of rivipansel.
 Pfizer is currently conducting the RESET (Rivipansel: Evaluating Safety, Efficacy and Time to Discharge) study—a Phase 3 clinical trial assessing the efficacy and safety of rivipansel for the treatment of VOC in individuals hospitalized with sickle cell disease who are six years of age or older.
-For more information on the RESET study, visit: http://www.resetsicklecell.com/
+For more information on the RESET study, visit: http://www.resetsicklecell.com/.
+Topline results for this trial are expected in the second quarter of 2019.